kaba2/react-mobx-signals/README.md

 }
 ```

+### Props and state

 A `React` component has two kinds of data.
 First, _props_ are used to parametrize a component.
 They are passed to the component from its parent component.
-In the above example, the 'props' specify the name of the person to greet; the same component can be used to greet any person.
+In the above example, the `props` specify the name of the person to greet; the same component can be used to greet any person.
 Second, _state_ is data that is local to the component.
 A component uses local state to remember user input.
 In the above example the component has no local state, which is the most common situation.
 The local state is often passed, perhaps modified, to the child components as `props`.
-Since the local state can only be passed downwards in the DOM tree, it only affects the child nodes.
+Since the local state can only be passed downwards in the DOM tree, it only affects the component and its child nodes.

+### Detecting change

-How does the `React` component know when its local state has changed?
-This is achieved by the convention that the local state must always be changed through the `setState` member function of the component.
+How does a `React` component know when its local state has changed?
+This is achieved by the convention that the local state is never stored in member properties (but rather as properties of an object passed to the super class), and must always be changed through the `setState` member function of the component.
 Because of this convention, `React` can check which `props` were modified by the change to the local state, and optimally rerender only those DOM child-nodes which are affected by the change.
 The `props` are never modified, because they must remain valid for the sibling components.

 `MobX`
 ------